RSS feeds should remain the same but if you notice any problems please don't hesitate to contact us.

 In our quest for consumption, we can readily come up with a healthy list of things, given the cash flow, we could run out and buy right now.
 Let's imagine for a moment that’s possible.
 What would you buy?
 If you’re like us, that list spills over into electronics, home theater and sporting goods.
 When going through the process of shopping, some will simply see things they want and make impulsive purchases.
 I had this happen to me not even a week ago with a lob wedge that I had an eye on.
 I can barely call myself a hack so purchasing a $50 golf club was already a little out there.
 On top of that, it was on sale for $30!
 I had to go through the agony of making some perfect text book practice swings in the store, imagine it in my bag, visualize myself making a few beautiful pitches on to the imaginary greens, then put the club back on the shelf and walk away.
 Let me tell you, it’s a man's equivalent to giving birth.
 Maybe not, but still pretty difficult.

-two-week rule we mentioned in an earlier post?
+Impulsive purchases are probably single handily the cause of Americas credit card debt problems.
+Remember the two-week rule we mentioned in an earlier post?
 For those items that you know you will enjoy and get your money’s worth, perhaps your decision of purchasing will ease if you find the product used and cheaper.
 We have recommended five items that you may be better off buying used and five where buying used is not worth it.
 Now, let's take a look at what is best used and new.

 USED

-2. Computer Monitors.
+1. Golf clubs.
+You saw that coming didn't you?
+There are people out there that have their entire business built around reselling used golf clubs.
+A woman I work with was somewhat apprehensive about buying a used club, but ended up going to a manufactures' outlet site and got one that was "like new" and it was in pristine condition.
+This is an example of investigative research to save some pretty big bucks.
+Clubs are a lot like cars in that if you wait for the latest club to come out, the one before it get substantially reduced in price.
+Ebay is not a bad way to go about this.
+Just buy steel irons and be sure the drivers and woods show a picture.2.
+Computer Monitors.
 I have a sick obsessive fascination with having as much desktop real estate as possible.
 If I could justify the cost, I would use two 30" monitors at every machine I have.
 Obviously, that’s an obscene amount of monitor, but still, it doesn't hurt to look!
 (Looking is free.)
 To have reasonable success with buying larger monitors, I go to the Dell Outlet page to find good deals on monitors of a larger persuasion.
 Don't be afraid of buying a monitor that has been refurbished!
 These monitors undergo an extensive quality check before they go out and the risk of getting a bad monitor is extremely low.
 The worst you can expect might be a bit of slight marring on the bezel, or frame.
 To me that's fine, if I can save $150-200 dollars.
 The technology these days for LCD is so run of the mill that consistency is near 100%.
 This outlet list changes often so check back regularly.

-t goes towards books.
+3. Books & DVDs.
+To be completely honest, a large part of my entertainment budget goes towards books.
 A few DVDs here and there, but not many due to Redbox and Blockbuster Online.
 However, for my book indulgence, I do a sneaky thing.
 I go to the big fun bookstores (Barnes and Noble, Books-a-Million, Borders, etc) and I buy absolutely nothing.
 Again, like the golf clubs in the sporting goods store (see above), this is extremely difficult to not give in to the instantaneous feeling of satisfaction.
 What I do is write down the ISBN number and go look on Amazon for it.
 I do this for two reasons: 1) I will get the same book, in nearly the same condition, which will be close to 50% off what it was in the store; and 2) It allows me to have a buffer of time to be sure that the book I am seeking is something I truly want/need.
 Waiting to purchase lends time to take in to account reader reviews and it's amazing these brick and mortars are staying in business.

+4. Vehicles.
+This is somewhat a no-brainer for anyone with a sliver of frugality within them.
 It’s a widely known fact that a brand new car depreciates at least 3-5% as soon as you drive it off the lot.
 Then it loses 15-20% of its value every year after that.
 It’s not uncommon for people now to owe more on their car than it’s worth, don’t be one these.
 While some say that a car is an asset, it is also a depreciating asset.
 In fact, it is the only “asset” people willingly borrow money, at interest, while knowing it will depreciate.
 Get a vehicle that’s 2-3 years old and let someone else take that hit, just make sure that the car was well cared for.
 That new car scent can be bought easily.
 Taking care of your car will save you tons over the long run either way.
 Buying new does absolutely nothing but throw good money out the window at about $12 a day, in addition to gas, maintenance, etc, etc.

 5. Wall Art.
 Hopefully you don't think we are suggesting that you are like the Amish, so by all means decorate!
 There is quite a bit of decent paintings, photographs that you can find out there at decent prices.
 I feel good about buying these used as there is only so much you can really purchase before your walls are full and your need goes down.
 Kept within your budget and at the right places, this can even be a rewarding hobby.
 Check The Wall Art Store or All Posters.